 Food Empowerment Project seeks to create a more just and sustainable world by recognizing the power of one’s food choices.
 We encourage choices that reflect a more compassionate society by spotlighting the abuse of animals on farms, the depletion of natural resources, unfair working conditions for produce workers, the unavailability of healthy foods in communities of color and low-income areas, and the importance of not purchasing chocolate that comes from the worst forms of child labor.

 Have you wanted to go vegan but did not have the support to do so?
 Have you tried to go vegan but eventually went back to eating animals?
-Are you ready to commit to extending your compassionate values to human and non-human animals and the environment once and for all?
 Food Chain helps you to make that commitment to a more compassionate vegan lifestyle and sustain that lifestyle permanently!

 Learn more about Food Empowerment Project’s Food Chain now and make the commitment to live in accordance with your compassionate values!

-Update: We’re happy to announce the availability of Food Empowerment Project’s Chocolate List as a free application for your smart phone.
-Take a moment to download the free app now via iTunes (for iPhones) or Google Play (for Android phones).
+Food Empowerment Project’s Chocolate List is available as a free app for your smart phone (or see our chocolate list webpage).
+Take a moment to download the app:

 Food Empowerment Project has been working to educate consumers about the worst forms of child labor, including slavery in the cacao industry, but some companies, like Clif Bar, refuse to disclose their sources.

 While based in Santa Clara County, Food Empowerment Project decided to take a closer look in our own backyard to determine how easy it is for communities of color and low-income communities to have access to healthy fruits and vegetables, as well as alternatives to meat and dairy products.By using dozens of volunteers, we surveyed more than 200 locations around the county.